 info

-A cart selling both Christian flags and flags exclaiming “Let’s Go Brandon” — a conservative euphemism for “Fuck Joe Biden” — positions itself near the entrance of the March for Life rally on Jan.
-20, 2023 in Washington, DC.
+A vendor sells both Christian flags and flags exclaiming “Let’s Go Brandon,” — a conservative euphemism for “Fuck Joe Biden” — near the National Mall in Washington DC.

 ×

-A cart selling both Christian flags and flags exclaiming “Let’s Go Brandon” — a conservative euphemism for “Fuck Joe Biden” — positions itself near the entrance of the March for Life rally on Jan.
-20, 2023 in Washington, DC.
+A vendor sells both Christian flags and flags exclaiming “Let’s Go Brandon,” — a conservative euphemism for “Fuck Joe Biden” — near the National Mall in Washington DC.

 ×